ichen-lab-ucsb/SCAPE-BYO/peak_pather/README.md

  `--max_length MAX_LENGTH` - Maximum length of any path searched before the path is abandoned (must be an integer).
 Default value is twice the length of the starting sequence.

- `--min_count MIN_COUNT` - Minimum count of sequences searched (must be an intenger).
+ `--min_count MIN_COUNT` - Minimum count of sequences searched (must be an integer).
 Default value is 2.

  `--max_step MAX_STEP` - Maximum step size allowed by search paths (must be an integer).
 Default value is 1.